Datebook – Events Calendar

 Saturdays

 • Fromer Market Gardens, 6120 Main Street in Tannersville will have fresh vegetables every Saturday from 9 AM until 2 PM.
-Produce includes arugula microgreens, broccoli microgreens, kale, parsley, pea shoots, rainbow chard, salad mix, scallions and spinach.
+Offerings include arugula, arugula microgreens, broccoli microgreens, curly kale, pea shoots, rainbow chard, salad mix, Siberian kale, and spinach.
+Summer and fall farmers’ markets will be held on Saturdays, May 25; July 6; August 31; and October 12.

-• The Hudson farmers’ market will move to its outdoor location at 6th and Columbia Street in Hudson on Saturday, April 20.
+• The weekly Hudson farmers’ will take place at its outdoor location at the corner of 6th and Columbia Street in Hudson every Saturday, from April 20 through November 23, from 9 AM until 1 PM.
 There will be over 25 vendors including farmers, producers and crafters, as well as live music.
 Bring your reusable bags.
 Cash is appreciated.
 NYS Ag and Markets will continue to fund their dollar-for-dollar FreshConnect match for the entire 2024 market season, effectively doubling SNAP recipients’ buying power.
-Visit https://www.HudsonFarmersMarketNY.com for each week’s list of vendors.
+Visit https://www.HudsonFarmersMarketNY.org/2024GuestAndMusic for each week’s list of vendors and musicians.

 Sundays